UCF/unify-events/README.md

 3. Install all front-end components and compile static assests by running `gulp default`.
 During development, run `gulp watch` to detect static file changes automatically.
 When a change is detected, minification and compilation commands will run automatically.
 4. Make sure up-to-date concatenated/minified files ("artifacts") are pushed to the repo when making changes to static files.

+### Sass

 #### Bootstrap
 This project uses the official Sass port of Twitter Bootstrap (https://github.com/twbs/bootstrap-sass) for base styling of templates. **Do not modify the files in this directory**--override variables as necessary in `static_files/assets/scss/style.scss`.

-The current version of Bootstrap is v3.3.5.

 To upgrade Bootstrap, specify the version number in `bower.json`.

 #### Font Awesome
-Version 4.0.3 of Font Awesome (http://fontawesome.io/) is used as a replacement for Bootstrap's Glyphicon icon library. **Do not modify the files in this directory**--override variables as necessary in `static_files/assets/scss/style.scss`.
+Font Awesome (http://fontawesome.io/) is used as a replacement for Bootstrap's Glyphicon icon library. **Do not modify the files in this directory**--override variables as necessary in `static_files/assets/scss/style.scss`.

 Note that these icons do not overwrite the Glyphicon library; both are available to use, but Font Awesome fonts are preferred.
 See the Font Awesome docs for usage.